-- After the provider supplies the IIP with a copy of the Wasted Vaccine Return form and Temperature Incident Report form, the provider must replace each dose of vaccine wasted or provide financial reimbursement for the cost of the vaccine lost. - The provider will provide a list of replacement vaccine doses with lot numbers to the IIP to be entered into the provider's inventory or submit payment to the State of Idaho through the IIP.
+- After the provider supplies the IIP with a copy of the McKesson Vaccine Return Form and Temperature Incident/Wasted Vaccine Report, the provider must replace each dose of vaccine wasted or provide financial reimbursement for the cost of the vaccine lost. - The provider will provide a list of replacement vaccine doses with lot numbers to the IIP to be entered into the provider's inventory or submit payment to the State of Idaho through the IIP.